 Back training muscle building

-Just as diverse as the causes of back pain are the areas of training that need to be taken into account if you want to become healthy and pain-free in the long term.
-All too often I observe back exercises from recreational athletes who want to get their back pain under control with a very one-dimensional back workout.
+Just as varied as the causes of back pain are the training areas that need to be considered if you want to be healthy and pain-free in the long term.
+All too often I observe Back exercises of recreational athletes who treat their back pain with a very one-dimensional back back training under control.

 Don’t be a leek!

 To illustrate this, I like to use the example of the spring onion, which can only grow upright because it has different layers on top of each other.
-If I use the knife to remove a small part of the layers on one side, the onion becomes unstable and buckles.
-It’s a similar situation with our spine if we don’t train our back at all or only do one-dimensional back training.
+If I now remove a small part of the layers on one side with the knife, the onion becomes unstable and buckles.
+It is similar with our spine if we do not use our back at all or only use a one-dimensional Back training carry out.
 The crooked gait in acute back pain symbolizes the problem and can lead to signs of wear and tear that can cause us problems sooner or later.

 The back muscles

-A closer look at the spine makes it clear that this multi-part structure, which can withstand extraordinarily high loads of up to one ton and sometimes far more, is also the most mobile structure in the human body.
+A closer look at the spine reveals that this multi-limb structure, which can withstand extraordinarily high loads of up to one ton and sometimes far more, the most mobile structure of the human body. of the human body.

 Back training equipment

 The deep muscles include the deeper parts of the abdominal, back and pelvic floor muscles.
-Certain muscles in the leg muscles are also classified as deep muscles.
+Certain muscles in the leg musculature are also counted as deep muscles.
 The surface muscles can be trained and shaped relatively easily and specifically through strength training on equipment.
-However, it cannot alone stabilize the body if the deep muscles are not trained.
+However, it cannot stabilize the body on its own if the deep muscles are not trained as well.